-The last of the planned diamond holes for this program has been designed to test under the zinc mineralisation discovered 500m along strike from 3KRC012 in 3KDD013.
-The RC drilling rig is also planned to continue the drilling program, starting on the north-eastern end of the 3KEL Target before moving to the south-west along a 2.8km strike.
+The large extension and infill RC drilling program planned for 3KEL has been delayed due to wet conditions at Doradilla.
+The drill program is to continue the drilling of the large 3KEL Target, starting on the north-eastern end of the 3KEL Target before moving to the south-west, testing along the 2.8km strike.

-This RC program will explore extensions to the zinc mineralisation in 3KDD013 while also testing underneath the rock chips results from the large and undrilled gossanous area 200m further to the northeast.
-Rock chips taken from this undrilled gossanous area assays up to 0.7% tin and may represent a +700m extension to the north-east of the 3KEL Target.
+This RC program will aim to explore extensions to the large strike of tin mineralisation, extend the zinc mineralisation in 3KDD013 and also test underneath the rock chips results from the large 200m x 150m undrilled gossanous area 200m further to the northeast of 3DKK013.
+Rock chips from this gossanous area assayed up to 0.7% tin and represent a +700m extension of the 3KEL Target.

-A camp is currently being set up near the 3KEL Target to allow for better access for SKY staff and contractors for the ongoing drilling programs planned over at least the next 3 months.
+A camp is in place near the 3KEL Target to allow for better access for SKY staff and contractors for the ongoing drilling programs planned over at least the next 3 months.